Elena Rybakina: 2023: Australian Open final, two WTA 1000 titles, No. 3

-Following the final in Miami where she lost to 15th seed Petra Kvitová who prevented her from completing the Sunshine Double, and an early second round exit at the Stuttgart Open and the Madrid Open to Beatriz Haddad Maia and Anna Kalinskaya, respectively, she reached a new career-high of world No. 6 on 8 May 2023.
-She reached the quarterfinals at the Italian Open and moved to a new career-high ranking of world No. 5 with wins over Jasmine Paolini, Anna Kalinskaya by retirement, and Markéta Vondroušová.
+Rybakina saved match point to defeat Paula Badosa in the third round of Miami Open.
+She then defetaed Elise Mertens, Martina Trevisan, and Jessica Pegula to reach the final.
+In the final, she lost to 15th seed Petra Kvitová, preventing her from completing the Sunshine Double and ending her career-best 13 match winning streak.
+She then recorded early second round exits at the Stuttgart Open and the Madrid Open to Beatriz Haddad Maia and Anna Kalinskaya, respectively, and reached a new career-high of world No. 6 on 8 May 2023.
+She then reached the quarterfinals at the Italian Open and moved to a new career high ranking of world No. 5 with a win over Jasmine Paolini, Anna Kalinskaya by retirement and Markéta Vondroušová.
 Next she defeated world No. 1, Iga Świątek (who retired during the deciding set due to injury) for the third time to reach her first Rome semifinal.
-Rybakina reached her third WTA 1000 final of the season defeating Jeļena Ostapenko.
-She became the third player in the Open era to reach the final in the same season at the Australian Open, Indian Wells and Miami Open plus Rome, after Monica Seles in 1991 and Maria Sharapova in 2012.
+Rybakina reached her third WTA 1000 final of the season defeating Jeļena Ostapenko, becoming the third player in the Open Era to reach the final in the same season at the Australian Open, Indian Wells and Miami Open plus Rome, after Monica Seles in 1991 and Maria Sharapova in 2012.
 She won her first WTA 1000 clay title, after Anhelina Kalinina retired in the second set, and moved to a career-high ranking of world No. 4, on 22 May 2023.
-At the French Open, despite her walkover due to respiratory illness in the third round, she reached No. 3 in the world rankings on 12 June 2023.
-On 26 June 2023, Rybakina announced her withdrawal from the Eastbourne International event with a viral illness.
+At the 2023 French Open, despite her walkover due to respiratory illness in the third round, she reached No. 3 in the world rankings on 12 June 2023.
+Rybakina then played in the WTA 500-level Berlin Open on grass, losing to Donna Vekić in the second round.
+On 26 June 2023, Rybakina announced her withdrawal from the Eastbourne International tournament with a viral illness.

-At Wimbledon, Rybakina as defending champion reached the quarterfinals where she lost to Ons Jabeur in three sets.
+Returning to Wimbledon as defending champion, Rybakina defeated Shelby Rogers,Alizé Cornet, home-favourite Katie Boulter, and Beatriz Haddad Maia to reach the quarterfinals where she lost to Ons Jabeur in three sets in the rematch of last year's final.

 Following her quarterfinal loss at Wimbledon, she reached the semifinals at the Canadian Open for the first time in her career.
 She overcame Jennifer Brady and Sloane Stephens before defeating Daria Kasatkina in a match that lasted 3 hours and 27 minutes, the longest match of Rybakina's career.
 The match finished at 2:55am local time.
 In the semifinals Rybakina lost to Liudmila Samsonova in three sets reporting that she felt 'destroyed' physically in the post-match press conference because of the scheduling issues she faced during the tournament.